SpineModel/spinemodel.github.io/_posts/2015-05-30-TeamRetrospective.md

 {% include JB/setup %}

 ## What is it?
-One of the most important practices for teams that are applying the Principle of "Inspect and Adapt" TODO: Add link to practice
+One of the most important practices for teams that are applying the Principle of "Inspect and Adapt".

 ## Why use it?